pavel-developer/elephantstock/README.md

 Note: If you're not familiar with `jsonl` as a format please visit:
 [https://jsonlines.org/examples](https://jsonlines.org/examples).

-The final goal it's achievable if you "kill" three mystic creates.
+The final goal of having this insightful report is achievable ONLY by "killing" 3 mystical creatures.

 #### Creature 1: The parser

 You need to build a parser.
-The parser must extract and save these 10000000+ records in mongodb collection(s).
+The parser must extract and save these 1,000,000+ records in mongodb collection(s).

-Hint: Each product id occurs multiple time in the report.
+Hint: Each product id occurs multiple times in the report.

 #### Creature 2: The aggregator